alvaro-freire/utils/git/gpg.md

 - Copy your GPG key, beginning with `-----BEGIN PGP PUBLIC KEY BLOCK-----` and ending with `-----END PGP PUBLIC KEY BLOCK-----`.

-- Now, just add your new GPG key to your GitHub account.
+- Now, just paste it into your GitHub account.

 > GitHub -> Settings -> SSH and GPG keys -> New GPG key